tubs-alg/SampLNS/README.md

 ## Installation

+> [!WARNING]
+>
+> The native parts of SampLNS can be troublesome to install on some systems.
+> We highly recommend using Docker as described above and just place all
+> instances you want to solve in the `instances/` folder.
+Then you just need
+> to run the `solve_instances.sh` script to solve all instances.
+It should also
+> fairly easy to modify the script to your needs.

 SampLNS is a Python-library that comes with a CLI.
 It can be easily installed with the Python package manager `pip`, which also handles most of the dependencies (except for a C++-compiler and a Java runtime environment).
 All C++